WGBH-MLA/AAPB2/app/views/override/america-250.md

     <h2>Stories of the Land Exhibit</h2>
     <img src="https://s3.us-east-1.amazonaws.com/americanarchive.org/exhibits/stories_of_the_land_intro_image1.jpg" />
     <div>
-      Stories of the Land features more than 70 public radio and television programs broadcast over 65 years - from 1954 to 2019 - that explore many aspects of agricultural life from the perspectives of diverse populations and locales in more than 30 states throughout the U.S.
+      The <i>Stories of Land</i> exhibit features more than seventy public radio and television programs exploring rural communities and agricultural life in more than thirty states throughout the U.S.
     </div>
   </div>